Solar PV Demonstration Program

 Confidential Strata Housing Complex 1

 This Nanaimo area residential strata complex consumes a significant amount of BC Hydro Step 2 electricity for common area lighting and services.
 Accordingly, its technically a great fit for solar PV!
 To date, the concept layout has been completed and design criteria have been submitted for owner approval.
 The concept layout suggests a grid-tied solar PV system capacity of about 50 kW.
-All going well, Island Community Solar Coop expects to have the assessment and report complete early in 2018.
+The project is now waiting for a strata council decision to proceed.